ScottKirvan/ScooterMarkdownStyle/README.md

 Credits
 -------
 **Copyright (c) (2023):** [Scott Kirvan](https://github.com/ScottKirvan)  - All rights reserved
-*ScooterMarkdownStyle is licensed under the [MIT License](LICENSE.md).*
+Much of the text in this document was copied from https://markdown-it.github.io/ *ScooterMarkdownStyle is licensed under the [MIT License](LICENSE.md).*

 Project Link:  [ScooterMarkdownStyle](https://github.com/ScottKirvan/ScooterMarkdownStyle)